 \subsection{Two-point function normalisation}

 Let us first determine the normalisation of the celestial two-point function.\footnote{For simplicity, in this section we do not consider the case that the two operators are shadow of one another i.e. $\Delta_1 +\Delta_2= d$, which is equivalent to consider $\Delta_i=\frac{d}{2}+i\nu_i$ with $\nu_i>0$.
-This can non-the-less be obtained explicitly in a similar fashion.} This is obtained from the celestial bulk-to-boundary propagator \eqref{celestialbubo} by taking the radial Mellin transform of the remaining bulk point and the boundary limit in the hyperbolic directions:
+This can non-the-less be obtained explicitly in a similar fashion.} This is obtained from the Feynman propagator by extrapolating both bulk points to the celestial sphere (appendix \ref{sec::celestial2pt}):

 with normalisation